 - Kung Fu – traditional Wudang martial art for health and body control.

 - Liang Yi – advanced training for the understanding of yin and Yang, also known as Tai Yi.

 - Nei Gong – the principles of Wuji – emptiness, are important for the training of mind and body.

-The training of these departments is goal and task of our Club Wudang Kung Fu Vienna.
-The above disciplines are branched in to each other and together form the best possible understanding for the“internal martial arts” and thus also of health for mind and body.
+The training of these departments is the goal and task of our Club Wudang Kung Fu Vienna.
+The above disciplines are branched into each other and together form the best possible understanding for the“internal martial arts” and thus also of health for mind and body.

 For the first time in Austria

 The “internal martial arts” in Wudang Kung Fu is taught as a whole system in Vienna.
 The Wudang style is the oldest known style from China and laid the foundations for countless variations for different styles and schools.
 Competitions or demonstrations are in the Wudang style not in the foreground, but the preoccupation with the self, the body control and for improving health.

 Unfortunately, is the quality of schools in Europe not sufficiently tested and most of them are large umbrella associations that each slide to certificates.
 This leads to very low standards in Tai Chi, Qi Gong and other disciplines of “internal martial arts”.